Fault-tolerant Locating-Dominating Sets on the Infinite King Grid: Introduction

 In Section~\ref{sec:prev-results}, we discuss some of the previous results of bounds for optimal (minimum) fault-tolerant variants of LD, OLD, and IC sets.
-Sections \ref{sec:upper-bounds} and \ref{sec:lower-bounds} will determine upper and lower bounds for RED:LD, DET:LD, and ERR:LD sets, respectively, on the infinite king grid.
-Section~\ref{sec:share} introduces the concept of a ``share argument" and the notations that are used later in Section~\ref{sec:lower-bounds}.
-Importantly, Subsection~\ref{sec:discharge} introduces a new share discharging strategy we will use for proving lower bounds; to the best of our knowledge, this method is novel.
+Section~\ref{sec:lower-bound-techniques} introduces the concepts of ``share arguments'' and ``discharging techniques,'' which are used later in Section~\ref{sec:lower-bounds} to determine bounds for RED:LD, DET:LD, and ERR:LD sets on the infinite king grid.